Thanjavur: **

 Uniqueness of the Sri Pratapah Veera Hanumar Temple

 This temple had been planned and built in the North-West corner of then Thanjavur.
-The North-West corner is also known as ‘Vayu moolai’ in accordance to Vasthu Sastra, and since Lord Anjaneya is son of Vayu (hence Vayusutha:) this corner acquires special significance for the Lord Anjaneya.
+The North-West corner is also known as ‘Vayu moolai’ in accordance with Vasthu Sastra, and since Lord Anjaneya is the son of Vayu (hence Vayusutha:) this corner acquires special significance for the Lord Anjaneya.
 For this reason the temple came to be known as moolai Anajaneyar koil.

 There is complete Rasi Mandalalm [the twelve houses of the various Grahas as generally represented in a birth chart] is depicted nicely on the inside of the roof and it is believed that the wishes of the devotees will be fulfilled if they stand on the floor corresponding to their Rasi while praying to Sri Anjaneya Murthy.

-There is depiction of Rahu graham trying to catch the Surya (Sun) and Chandra (Moon) grahas on the inside of the roof of the mandapam, reminding you of the valor of the Lord Anjaneya during his early age.
+There is a depiction of Rahu graham trying to catch the Surya (Sun) and Chandra (Moon) grahas on the inside of the roof of the mandapam, reminding you of the valor of the Lord Anjaneya during his early age.

-There are two sculptures in the Northern wall of the sanctorum depicting Lord Anjaneya in Yoga posture sitting on the top of the mountain.
+There are two sculptures on the Northern wall of the sanctorum depicting Lord Anjaneya in Yoga posture sitting on the top of the mountain.
 There are animals and trees shown in the mountain.
-Yoga Anjaneya is seen with four arms, while top hands are seen holding sangu and chakram (couch and disk) while the other two are seen blessing with ‘abhaya and varadha mudras’.
-While one depicts the Lord being worshiped by Veera Pratabah Simha and in the other it is his son Tulaja II.
+Yoga Anjaneya is seen with four arms, while the top hands are seen holding sangu and chakram (couch and disk) while the other two are seen blessing with ‘abhaya and varadha mudras’.
+One depicts the Lord being worshiped by Veera Pratabah Simha and in the other it is his son Tulaja II.
 These Yoga Anjaneyas are seen facing north, hence it is said that praying Him will give Siddhi.

 Historial facts

-It is said that Saint Sri Sethu Bhawa Swami had established the temple poojas to be performed in accordance to tradition, and the neem tree as sthala virsham.
+It is said that Saint Sri Sethu Bhawa Swami had established the temple poojas to be performed in accordance with tradition, and the neem tree as sthala virsham.
 But presently the poojas are being performed as per vaikanasa agama vidi.

 Sri Pratapah Veera Hanumar

-Location of the temple : "Sri Moolai Anjaneya Temple, Thanjavur"
+Location of the temple: "Sri Moolai Anjaneya Temple, Thanjavur"

 Experience